LuZWCHA/DeepFakeDefenders/README.md

 # Test
 Some test codes are provided here, [test by mulit-process datasetloader] or [a predictor one by one(much slower, 6x time on my hardware...)]
 ## Test by datasetloader
+Fast but may not easy to compute model performance.
 ### Prepare the dataset dir
 ``` bash
 path/to/dataset